 Retirement benefits, such as a 401(k) or defined benefits plan, are growing increasingly important in recruiting and retaining employees.

 Like health insurance, improving retirement benefits has a positive impact on improving employee satisfaction.
-Glassdoor found that for every 1-star increase in retirement benefits ratings, employees experience a 0.08-star increase in satisfaction with the company.

 The education benefits associated with the highest degrees of employee satisfaction are tuition reimbursement programs and paid job training.
 More than 40 percent of employees say paid job training is “very important” to their satisfaction, and tuition reimbursement is currently employees’ third-most-desired employee benefit.